gargkavya/gargkavya/README.md

 - 💻 I’m currently working on a Web Dev Project
-- 📚 I’m currently learning about UI/UX Design & Full-Stack Development
+- 📚 I’m learning more about UI/UX Design & Full-Stack Development
-- 📝 To Do: Learn new techs & make more projects
+- 📝 To Do: Learn new technical skills & make more projects
 <br><br>

 ### 🔧 Technologies & Tools